 Audible does not have all the options to organize and manage your Audible library as you want.
 There are many missing features and options.
 This is where third-party tools and apps come in.

-Related Article: How to export Audible Library list
+Related Article: 4 Methods to export Audible Library list

-If you are still looking at how to organize Audible books after trying the above options, here are two third-party tools that are popular among audiobook lovers.
+If you are still looking at how to organize Audible library after trying the above options, here are two third-party tools that are popular among audiobook lovers.

 1: OpenAudible